yarisvt/tyk-docs/tyk-docs/content/configure/tyk-pump-dashboard-config.md

 weight: 4
 ---

-Let's walk through setting up analytics in the Dashboard via Pump
+Let's walk through setting up analytics in the Dashboard via the Pump.

 There are 3 different pumps we want to look at: